 Why would you choose a small energy company?
 Find out whether the tariffs and service offered by a small company would work for you.

-Switching to a small energy company might save you money and you can use GoCompare to find the best deal for you.
+Switching to a small energy company might save you money and you can use Go.Compare to help you consider your options.
 Here’s what you need to know about smaller energy suppliers.

 Six companies used to dominate the UK energy sector: British Gas, Npower, SSE, Scottish Power, E.ON and EDF Energy.
 These are the oldest private energy companies in the UK, dating back to when the energy sector was privatised in the 1990s.

 These large suppliers were once associated with relatively high levels of customer complaints and high profits. but since more smaller energy companies have entered the market, increased competition has improved the situation.

 There are lots of smaller energy companies seeking to bring something to the market.
-The best-known ones include Shell Energy (previously called First Utility), Good Energy, Ecotricity, Octopus Energy and Utility Warehouse.
+The best-known ones include Green Energy UK, Ecotricity, Good Energy and E Energy.
 You should always check whether the tariffs and terms offered by a company suit your individual needs before switching.

 But all energy companies are regulated by Ofgem, and you have the same protection if your supplier goes bust, whether it’s a large company or a small one.

 Small energy companies often have lower running costs than big suppliers.
 Plus, the government wants to encourage new companies to enter the energy market in order to improve competition.

 When companies have fewer than 250,000 customers, suppliers have looser licence restrictions.
 For example, they are not required to pay green levies.
 The savings mean they can offer lower tariffs to customers when they compare energy prices.

 Small energy suppliers often offer lower prices tariffs than the bigger companies in order to compete with them for customers.